Regulatory Process

 - January 2025 SD PUC approved Facility Permit Application

-To view the Facility Permit, track this submission, or subscribe to receive updates, please visit the South Dakota Public Utilities Commission's eDockets site.
+View the Facility Permit and associated filing by visiting the South Dakota Public Utilities Commission's eDockets site.